Resizable Typography

 2. Mobile (Android):

-Please note that Chrome for Android has some serious differences than all other browsers.
-Text is only resized inside HTML element has more than 217 characters in it, and only if they have a dynamic height .
+Please note that Chrome for Android has some serious differences from all other browsers.
+Text is only resized inside HTML elements with more than 217 characters in it, and only if they have a dynamic height.
 This is not useful as an accessibility feature, since it is not guaranteed to resize all the content on the page.
 Because of this, text-zoom-resize does not support Chrome for Android.

-A bug has been filed a year and a half ago with Google on this issue, and I have submitted my own comments to it.
+A bug was filed a year and a half ago with Google on this issue, and I have submitted my own comments to it.
 Hopefully this will be resolved soon.

-(Update: this was kind of fixed in 2022 in this Chromium tickets, but my testing has revealed it is not 100% fixed.
-If you bump up the sizing in Chrome and view this website, you will notice that some of typography, like that inside the hamburger menu, are still not being resized correctly).
+(Update: this was kind of fixed in 2022 in this Chromium ticket, but my testing has revealed it is not 100% fixed.
+If you bump up the sizing in Chrome and view this website, you will notice that some of the typography, like that inside the hamburger menu, is still not being resized correctly).

 Firefox: